Emergency Dental Care For A Toothache In Plano

 - Chipped, Fractured or Broken Teeth | If your tooth has been chipped, fractured, or even broken be sure to take the broken piece and rinse it with warm, clean water.
 To help reduce swelling, you may want to use a cold compress.
 If you can locate the tooth fragment that broke off, be sure to save it and then get in touch with us.

-If you have a dental emergency, we are ready to help.
+If you have a severe toothache or other dental emergency, we are ready to help.
 Give us a call if you need to see our emergency dentist and are near Frisco, Plano, or Allen, TX!